iotexproject/quicksilver/README.md

 ## Features

 - **Workflow Orchestration**: Executes complex, multi-step tasks orchestrating interaction between LLM, tools, and memory.
-- **LLM Integration**: Suports popular LLMs like OpenAI, Gemini, etc... to understand and generate human-like text.
+- **LLM Integration**: Suports popular LLM providers like OpenAI, Anthropic, DeepSeek, etc... to understand and generate human-like text.
 - **Contextual Memory**: Maintains state and context across conversations.
 - **Built in Tools**: Built-in tools for computing, interacting with DePIN projects and other APIs (e.g., weather and energy data, news services, and more).
 - **Modular Architecture**: Easily extendable with new tools and workflows.